 The SCJS Europe team is highly skilled and professional in delivering CBRN, criminal justice and security projects, enjoying the contribution of medical practitioners, scientists, prosecutors, lawyers, academics, forensic science experts, project managers and recently retired police chief superintendents and detective superintendents.
 As well as these specialist skills, SCJS Europe has carefully selected personnel to manage and deliver their finance, HR and IT requirements.
 Individuals in the team have worked extensively across the European Union, the Western Balkans, the Caribbean, South Africa, Nigeria, USA, United Arab Emirates, South-East Asia, Pakistan, China and Turkey.

 The ability to draw upon a wide range of criminal justice, legal and police experts is one of SCJS Europe's biggest assets.
 In addition to a core team of staff, the organisation has access to hundreds of current experts, some based overseas and many of whom are also available for short-term deployment.
 SCJS Europe has a proven ability to deliver successful outcomes and is engaging in identifying and applying for EU and international projects.

 Mr Nicholas Apps

 SCJS Europe Director- P67 Project Director

 Nicholas Apps is a Director within the SCJS grouping which includes SCJS UK, SCJS Europe and SCJS Asia.
-He is responsible for Programme Management and the oversight of SCJS projects, amounting to more than £10m.
+He is responsible for Programme Management, including the oversight of projects, amounting to more than £10m.
 Throughout his career, he has worked extensively across the globe in capacity building projects concerning law enforcement, criminality information exchange and Chemical, Biological, Radiological and Nuclear (CBRN) initiatives.
-Nicholas has current directorship of the coordination and implementation of the overall project activities delivered by SCJS within CBRN CoE P53, P54, P55, P61 and P67.
+Nicholas has current oversight of the coordination and implementation of the overall project activities delivered within CBRN CoE P54, P55, P61, P67 and P81.